Articles

 Genetics may also play a role, however most affected children do not have a parent with diabetes.

 Type 2 diabetes causes are less well understood, but genetics and obesity are important factors.
-About 1 in 3 affected people has a relative with the same type of diabetes.
+About 1 in 3 affected people have a relative with the same type of diabetes.

 >>top of page